Toc H Queensland Programs ANZAC Midnight Service

 Lest We Forget

-A quiet act of remembrance that begins before dawn
+A quiet act of remembrance at the start of ANZAC Day.

-Every year since 1947, Toc H Queensland has gathered at the Shrine of Remembrance in ANZAC Square to hold a midnight service on the eve of ANZAC Day — one of the first commemorative events of the day in Brisbane, and one of the longest-running ANZAC traditions in Queensland.
+Since 1947, Toc H Queensland has gathered at the Shrine of Remembrance in ANZAC Square to hold a midnight service on the eve of ANZAC Day — in the stillness before the city stirs, one of the longest-running ANZAC traditions in Queensland.

 It is a simple, solemn, and powerful service.
-There are no speeches.
-There is music, silence, the Last Post, and the steady presence of hundreds of Queenslanders who choose to mark this day before most of the city is awake.
+There is an address, music, silence, the Last Post, and the steady presence of hundreds of Queenslanders who choose to mark this day before most of the city is awake.

 The service is free and open to all.
 Veterans, families, school students, cadets, and members of the public are all welcome.
 It is not a Toc H members-only event — it belongs to the community.